vickyhwang77/sentimentAnalysis_PeerReview/README.md

    - ```topic```: specify the topic of interest (topics can be found by going to elifesciences.org)
    - ```num_pages```: specify the number of pages to search through
    - ```rating```: filter by the desired rating ("Any", "Doubtful", "Useful", "Good", "Excellent")

-# Output
-The script outputs a CSV file named eLife.csv containing the extracted data with columns: "Topic," "Title," "Rating," "Assessment," and "Score."
+5. The script outputs a CSV file named eLife.csv containing the extracted data with columns: "Topic," "Title," "Rating," "Assessment," and "Score."